rodv92/PLETSC/README.md

 Note that LETSC has limited space in the first subspace of the 3 byte. more or less 2097152 - 333333 I have created an ngram list of 1571125 ngrams.
 The distribution between the 4grams and 5grams is roughly 50%/50%

-Note that the  The resulting CSV files need to be further processed by our algorithm
+The resulting CSV files need to be further processed by our algorithm

 The script that create outngrams.bin (the secondary compiled dictionary based on the primary dictionary and the ngrams csv files from google-books-ngram) is called ngrams_format_dic.py
+This script is commented for what each line does.

 EOF